salbrec/seqQscorer/README.md

 ```

-## Requirements: Indices and Annotations
+## Preprocessing for fastq files

-We provide a script, that produces the features for seqQscorer and drops them into the designated folder.
+You'll need a bowtie2 genome index as input for seqQscorer.
+If you don't have the genome index, check out the README in [genome index](utils/genome_index/) for a reference to the download from the official Bowtie2 webpage.

 To produce the fatures, a bowtie index that matches the assembly used for your data is needed.
-You can obtain it as follows, the human GRCh38 is used as an example:
+You can obtain it as follows, the human GRCh38 is used as an example (another example for mouse is in this [README](utils/genome_index/README.md))

 ```
 # change directory to utils and genome_index